-GDPR: DATA PRIVACY NOTICE FOR CLIENTS AND SUPPLIERS
+GDPR: DATA PRIVACY NOTICE FOR CAR PARK USERS

-NSGL Ltd (“We”) are committed to protecting and respecting your privacy.
+NSGL Parking (“We”) are committed to protecting and respecting your privacy.

 The rules on processing of personal data are set out in the General Data Protection Regulation (the “GDPR”).